Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Identifiability under Indirect Observation and Nonstationarity

 \pref{thm:indirect_identifiability} shows that consistent inversion transfers latent-space identifiability to indirect observations.
 Next, we quantify how inversion error propagates to graph estimation error.

-\textbf{Continuous score representation (and top-$k$ sparsification).} We estimate a continuous score object (e.g., $S\in\mathbb{R}^{|V|\times|V|}$, with optional delay scores) and interpret it as a weighted directed graph.
-In practice, we obtain a sparse edge set by selecting the top-$k$ largest-magnitude entries of the score matrix; we treat this as a post-processing step and defer its formal stability conditions to \pref{app:theory_proofs}.
+\textbf{Scores and top-$k$.} We estimate continuous scores $S\in\mathbb{R}^{|V|\times|V|}$ (optionally with delay channels), summarize them as a weighted directed graph, and retain the top-$k$ strongest entries as a sparse edge set---a pragmatic analogue of hard sparsity that aligns with biophysical expectations of sparse anatomical substrate.
+Formal stability/margin discussion is deferred to \pref{app:theory_proofs}.

 \begin{proposition}[Inversion error propagation] Let $\widehat{\zb}_{1:T}=g(\xb_{1:T})$ and $\widehat{S}=h(\widehat{\zb}_{1:T})$, where $h$ is a continuous score function.
 Let $S^\star$ denote the score representation of the true delayed graph $\Gcal$, and let $\Lcal$ be a loss on score objects.
 Define the distance $ d_T(\zb,\zb') := (\frac{1}{T}\sum_{t=1}^T \|\zb_t-\zb'_t\|_2^2)^{1/2}. $ Assume $h$ is $L$-Lipschitz w.r.t.\ $d_T$ and $\Lcal$: